-Staff should be familiar with both national and their organisation's safeguarding policies and procedures for protecting vulnerable children and adults (see page 19).
-The key issue to be aware of is the law relating to consent, mental capacity and finding the right balance between protecting a young person with an LLTC from harm and taking acceptable risks.
+Staff should be familiar with both national and their organisation's safeguarding policies and procedures for protecting vulnerable children and adults (see page 19 for useful resources).
+The key issues to be aware of are the law relating to consent, mental capacity and finding the right balance between protecting a young person with an LLTC from harm and taking acceptable risks.
 As long as those involved in the sexual activity give their consent, the law generally permits freedom of sexual expression.